WrightonLabCSU/DRAM/Development-Notes/DRAM2-Computational-Resource-Management.md

 It is desired to have memory presets for use on computers with different resources.
 This will allow the user to tweak less parameters by hand.
 For example there may be a command-line option for `--memory` where there are 3 options: `laptop`, 'sml_server` and 'lrg_server'.
 All this would entail is some additional parameters within the `nextflow.config`.

 The idea above could also be expanded to include queue size and CPU allocation.

+### Profiles

+It is suggested to make server-specific profiles.
+For example, create a W2 profile (default Singularity + SLURM) which has the pertition and time (set to max) presets.
+This is suggested because SLURM is setup differently on most HPCs and therefore it is hard to generalize the configuration files across multiple servers.
+As of now,